salhi100/django_airbnb_cloning_practice/README.md

 - My purpose is to make website for fitcuration: exercise recommendation system.
 Thus, I am cloning Airbnb as tutorial with Django & Tailwind.
 - **While taking lectures, I don't recommend rewinding back.**
   - [Instead, I recommend you to refer to the final result.](https://github.com/nomadcoders/airbnb-clone)
+  - First, Code with the instructor.
+  - Second, Make your project
+  - Summary is important, but is least priority.
+When multitasking(phone call), look at github log and explain it to your code to yourself.
 - My development environment is the following:
   - System: Mac OS(10.15.3, Cattalina)
   - Python: 3.8.1 64bit